NTNU-BIDATA-IDATG1003-2023/mappe-idatg1003-traindispatchsystem-jonas-birkeli/README.md

 ## How to run the tests

-The tests can be run by running the DispatchAppTest.java, departurecore.StationTest.java, departurecore.TrainDepartureTest.java, utility.ClockTest.java, utility.InputHandlerTest.java, utility.InputValidatorTest.java, and utility.PrinterTest.java files.
+The tests can be run by running the DispatchAppTest.java, core.StationTest.java, core.TrainDepartureTest.java, utility.ClockTest.java, utility.InputHandlerTest.java, utility.InputValidatorTest.java, and utility.PrinterTest.java files.
 The tests can be run by right-clicking the file and choosing "Run 'DispatchAppTest'".
 The tests can also be run by clicking the green play button in the top right corner of the file.